platefish/learngit/readme.txt

-Git a verson control system.
+Git a distributed version control system.
-Git is a free software.
+Git is free software.